DEXA

 What most of those Clear Lake residents have tried — a one-on-one machine circuit at TriFitness, a 20-minute slow-protocol class at The Perfect Workout, a FastFit functional session, or a GYMGUYZ in-home block — works at the modality level.
 The piece that’s missing is the integration: a coach who programs the strength block against your panel, sequences it around your recovery suite calendar, and adjusts the next quarter on your actual numbers rather than a template.

 If your training answer is just “a trainer who shows up,” one of the closer studios will work.
-If your answer is a programmed practice that reads your biology, the eight-minute drive south to Friendswood pays for itself the first quarter.
+If your answer is a programmed club that reads your biology, the eight-minute drive south to Friendswood pays for itself the first quarter.

 The shortest version: there isn’t another floor like this inside the Clear Lake catchment.
 The Wellness Elite Fitness strength floor was built around three brands most regional gyms can’t source — Panatta plate-loaded selectorized strength from Italy, Atlantis selectorized stacks from Canada, and Watson dumbbells and free-weight specialty from the United Kingdom — alongside Evofit cable systems and DRAX conditioning.
 Each one is in a category that serious lifters and physical therapists actually know by name.